Puma Plotting Tutorial#

 from puma import Roc, RocPlot

-from puma.metrics import calc_rej
+from ftag import Flavours

 ttbar_filepath = "/eos/user/u/umamibot/tutorials/ttbar.h5"